 What is a Customs Warehouse?

 A customs warehouse allows traders to store goods with duty or import VAT payments suspended.
-Once goods leave the warehouse, one must pay duty unless they are re-exported or move to another customs procedure.
+Once goods leave the warehouse, duty needs to be paid on the goods unless they are re-exported or moved to another customs procedure.
 HMRC must authorise you to run a customs warehouse.

 For companies that hold imported stock in the UK for onward distribution in the domestic market, EU or non-EU countries, it is possible to import goods without paying duty or VAT as long as they stay in a customs warehouse.
 These warehouses are places where duty is suspended.

 Placing goods in a customs warehouse delays the payment of charges until the goods are moved into free circulation or removes charges entirely if the goods are to be re-exported or moved to another customs approval.

 For example, you could import goods from the USA, store them in a customs warehouse in the UK for as long as you need, then move to a customs warehouse in Spain without paying duty.